breandan/kotlingrad/README.md

 A similar technique is possible in Haskell, which is capable of a more powerful form of type-level computation, [type arithmetic](https://wiki.haskell.org/Type_arithmetic).
 Type arithmetic makes it easy to express [convolutional arithmetic](https://arxiv.org/pdf/1603.07285.pdf) and other arithmetic operations on shape variables (say, splitting a vector in half), which is currently not possible, or would require enumerating every possible combination of type literals.

 <sup>&lowast;</sup> Many type systems are still capable of performing arbitrary computation in the type checker.
 As specified, Java's type system is [known to be Turing Complete](https://arxiv.org/pdf/1605.05274.pdf).
-It may be possible to emulate a limited form of dependent types in Java by exploiting this property, although this may not computationally tractable due to the practical limitations noted by Grigore.
+It may be possible to emulate a limited form of dependent types in Java by exploiting this property, although this may not be computationally tractable due to the practical limitations noted by Grigore.

 <sup>&dagger;</sup> Statically generated code, shipped within the library.
 To regenerate these methods (e.g., using larger dimensions), a code generator is [provided](shipshape/src/main/kotlin/ai/hypergraph/shipshape).